cbor-wg/cddl-modules/draft-ietf-cbor-cddl-modules.md

     The latter has used the extension point provided in RFC 8610, the _control operator_.

-    As CDDL is being used in larger projects, the need for corrections and additional features has become known that cannot be easily mapped into this single extension point.
+    As CDDL is being used in larger projects, the need for features has become known that cannot be easily mapped into this single extension point.
-    Hence, there is a need for evolution of the base CDDL specification itself.

     The present document defines a backward- and forward-compatible way to add a module structure to CDDL.